-AT 160 Associated Studies in Automotives (3) 3 hours lecture
+AT 160 Associated Studies in Automotives

 Applied science and technology as related to the automotive field.
 Areas covered include metrics, Ohms Law and electron theory, metal alloys and their properties and uses, thermal expansion, gas laws, limits and fits, and friction and torque.